alidavid1/Memory-Game/README.md

 # Memory-Game
-Enclosed within is a modest project featuring an informational page delineating details about myself.
-Furthermore, you can click the game link in the page to access my little memory game.Term project.
+Here is a project with an informational page about me.
+You can also click the game link on the page to play my memory game.
+Term project od BLG101 course.